sitepilot/autopilot-ansible/README.md

 * Install Composer packages with `composer install`. *NOTE: Composer will prompt for your Laravel Nova username and password to validate your license.*
 * Generate an application key with `php artisan key:generate`.
 * Migrate and seed the database with `php artisan migrate --seed`.
 * Navigate to the application domain and login.
-Default user: `admin@sitepilot.io`, default password: `supersecret`.
+Default user: `admin@autopilot.local`, default password: `supersecret`.

 #### Environment Requirements